RazumAI-ch/genai-recipe-audit-benchmark/docs/CONFIG.md

 Deprecations
 Python-side constants and static enable/disable sets are being removed.
 Single source of truth for model availability, identifiers, and scoring rules is config/models.yaml + docs/CONFIG.md.

+Formatting Policy
+All formatting must be minimalistic and consistent across updates.